NM2/ditgbox-doc/index.md

 DITGBox provides an easy-to-use RESTful API that can be used to interact with the platform

+### Low-level API methods

+The following methods are primitives that can be invoked to perform low-level operations

 ### Abort

 Used to stop a running experiment (the results collected up to that point are lost)